DNWMNCR/JavaForSmallTeams/tests/500_make_tests_easy_to_understand.md

 ### Write DAMP Test Code

-As we have seen, in order to highlight that a value is important to a test we need to keep it within the test method that uses it.
+As we have seen, in order to highlight that a value is important to a test, we need to keep it within the test method that uses it.
 This may introduce duplication which we might not accept in normal code - but test code is a little different.

-Copy and paste coding is bad in tests as well as production code - the more code there is the harder it is to read and a change to a concern will result in shotgun surgery if it has been duplicated throughout the tests.
+Copy and paste coding is bad in tests as well as production code - the more code there is, the harder it is to read and a change to a concern will result in shotgun surgery if it has been duplicated throughout the tests.

 Repetition should therefore generally be avoided in test code.